Harlow Town Park: Regeneration

 In 2012, Harlow Council's Regeneration Team successfully bid and were granted a Heritage Lottery Fund (HLF) and Big Lottery Fund grant of £1.8m with match funding from the Council as part of a £2.8m regeneration project of the town park.
 Kaner Olette Architects and Allen Scott Landscape Architecture were hired to oversee these new projects.
 The regeneration work included demolishing of the 1960s built extensions to Spurriers House and conversion of the ground floor space into a new café, construction of a new Learning Centre and Events Barn, restoration of Pets' Corner, renovation and replanting of multiple gardens, and refurbishment of the bandstand.

 In 2014 a new Education & Volunteer Officer (EVO) was appointed on a five-year HLF funded contract to deliver and Activity Plan within the park.
 Weekly volunteer sessions are held overseeing park maintenance as well as activities and guided walks.

 On 18 August 2020, the Park was recognised by Historic England as a Grade II Park and Garden.
 Historic England note the high quality of the landscape architecture by Gibberd and Crowe which makes excellent use of existing landscape features including watercress beds, old gravel workings and woodland.
 It is significant as an example of a postwar public park, by two of the 20th century's most important landscape designers, whose main features are intact.

+The Park's bandstand was destroyed in a fire in the early hours of 19 September 2025, with police investigating the incident as a suspected arson.
+Harlow Council confirmed that the existing structure was no longer safe and required demolition, and pledged to rebuild the bandstand.
+Work to demolish the bandstand began the same day.